2sungryul/facedetect/README.md

 # facedetect
 This is the face detector using Yolov4 tiny model.

-The Yolo weidht and cfg files were taken from https://github.com/LorenRd/JetsonYolov4
+The Yolo weight and cfg files were taken from https://github.com/LorenRd/JetsonYolov4

 How to download, build, and execute on Jetson nano